Book a Design Session

 Music

 All passenger elevators are required to play the soothing sounds of elevator music.
-(Just wanted to make sure you were paying attention!)

 Because of these regulations, which can and do fill volumes, it’s vital that a certified elevator mechanic – not a maintenance person – completes every installation.
 It requires an entirely different set of skills and know-how.
 If the interior fails to comply with regulations, the project shuts down, and this can impact the entire building’s functionality.
 Not to mention the budget and timeline.